Mount Crosby

 AreaSearch assessment of residential development drivers sees a low level of activity in Mount Crosby, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers in Mount Crosby shows an average of approximately 5 new dwelling approvals annually.
-Between financial years FY-21 and FY-25, around 25 homes were approved, with a further 3 approved so far in FY-26.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Mount Crosby averaged around 5 new dwelling approvals annually.
+An estimated 25 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional 3 approved so far in FY-26.

-The average number of people moving to the area per year for each dwelling built over these five years was 0.9.
-This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction value of new properties was $438,000, suggesting a focus on the premium market with high-end developments.
-Comparatively, Mount Crosby shows substantially reduced construction compared to Greater Brisbane, at 78.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes, which is also under the national average.
+This averages out to approximately 0.9 people moving to the area per year for each dwelling built during these years.
+The new supply has been keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+Developers have focused on the premium market, constructing new properties at an average value of $438,000.
+Compared to Greater Brisbane, Mount Crosby shows substantially reduced construction, at 78.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes, which is also under the national average, indicating the area's established nature and suggesting potential planning limitations.

-This suggests the area's established nature and potential planning limitations.
-Recent development in the area has been entirely comprised of detached houses, maintaining Mount Crosby's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count of 426 people per dwelling approval reflects its quiet, low activity development environment.
+Recent development has been entirely comprised of detached houses, maintaining Mount Crosby's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated count of 426 people in the area per dwelling approval reflects its quiet, low activity development environment.
 With population projections showing stability or decline, Mount Crosby should see reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development